Portfolio

 woodland plants camellia astilbe and hosta birdbath

-Year-Round Interest Backyard
+Year-Round Interest Traditional Style Backyard

 Flowering details throughout the year, privacy screening along the back fence that curves around a shaped lawn, defined pathways that draw you to walk around the full length of the yard.
 Thoughtfully placed specimen plants were added, including numerous bulbs to herald the end of winter and beginning of spring, and a mixture of evergreen and deciduous plant choices.
 We also designed a paver walkway with steps on the side of the house with handrail and low-maintenance Juniper hedge to replace an unsafe, slippery gravel slope.
 These details fuel this plant lover's views from her home, beckoning her to walk outside and smell the flowers year-round in this Beaverton backyard.